 13 Refitting is a reversal of removal, but do not tighten the mounting bolts or tensioning block nuts until the front of the roof is locked and the rear beading is in the rail (see illustration).
 It may be necessary to use a tamping tool to ensure that the tensioning cable is fully inserted in the rail.
 A little sealant should be applied at the points where the cable passes through the covering.

-22.5 Protection cover screw (A) and tensioning screw (B) - Cabriolet models
+22.5 Protection cover screw (A) and tensioning screw (B) - Cabriolet models fluid level checking and bleeding

 21.15 Sunroof sliding gear to roof screws